aksantos/mbio-cypress/README.md

 - The first is to run the command designed for each browser, one at a time.

   - Each time the test runs a test result will be created with allure.
-  - To create a report run `npm run allure:report`
-  - To open the report run `allure open`
   - The details of the car are saved in a `JSON` file on cypress\documents\

 - The second way to run is to set up the project with Github Actions creating a pipeline.